thomas-maurice/ringos/README.md

 Note that you can add as many networks as you want (with respect of the internal flash size of course).
 At startup if any of the defined networks is available, the strongest one should be joined.

+You can protect the API access by using basic auth authentication.
+Note however that the password will be stored in plaintext on the device.
+The username you will use to connect to the basic auth is `admin`

 ## Screenshots
 ![Main screen](https://github.com/thomas-maurice/ringos/blob/master/_assets/main.png)